 Cultural diversity in Australia is all about inclusivity and respect.
 Home to the world’s oldest continuing living culture and non-indigenous Australians identifying over 300 different ancestries, Australia basks in its historical glory.
 More than 1 in 5 Australians speak a language other than English at home.
-In fact, more than 30% of the Australian population was born overseas.
 The Aboriginal and Torres Strait Islander population increased to 1 million in 2025.

 Latest Demographic Insights (2024-2025 Data)